dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 In this example:

-- A blog and related posts are queried from the database and tracked.
+- A blog and related posts are queried from the database and tracked
-- The `Blog.Name` property is changed.
+- The `Blog.Name` property is changed
-- A new post is added to the collection of existing posts for the blog.
+- A new post is added to the collection of existing posts for the blog
-- An existing post is marked for deletion by calling <xref:Microsoft.EntityFrameworkCore.DbContext.Remove%2A?displayProperty=nameWithType>.
+- An existing post is marked for deletion by calling <xref:Microsoft.EntityFrameworkCore.DbContext.Remove%2A?displayProperty=nameWithType>

 Looking again at the [change tracker debug view](xref:core/change-tracking/debug-views) before calling SaveChanges shows how EF Core is tracking these changes: